Skip to Content

 It’s a common cycle.
 The first generation builds the wealth.
 They bring a specific skill set to bear that grows the business.
 The second generation expands the wealth; these family members tend to become philanthropists and grow accustomed to their lifestyle.
 The third generation — so far removed from the skills it takes to run the business successfully — spends the wealth.
 And the fourth generation is back to square one.

 It doesn’t have to be that way.
-There are a variety of things families can do to ensure they don’t live this proverb.
+There are a variety of actions families can take to ensure they don’t live this proverb.
 Here are three best practices.

-It’s easy to get caught up in the day-to-day concerns of your business and leave the transition planning to the 11th hour.
-But this is not the way to ensure the survival of a business.
+It’s easy to get caught up in the day-to-day concerns of your business and leave the transition planning to the last minute.
+Many get caught up in working “in the business” instead of “on the business,” but this isn’t how to ensure the survival of a business.
 It’s important to develop a business transition plan and to do so early.
+Successful businesses look at this in three different facets: the strategic business plan, the personal financial plan, and emotional considerations for the family.
+All three are important to address and essential for the longevity of the business.

-An effective plan will help owners determine the future disposition of their business, both when to sell and to whom, and ensure the business will provide for the future financial needs of their families.
-It includes financial planning, estate planning, ownership transition planning, leadership and management training, and strategic planning; it should consider all of the dynamics inherent in a family business.
+An effective plan will help owners determine the future outlook of their business, both when to sell and to whom, and ensure the business will provide for the future financial needs of their families.
+It includes financial planning, estate planning, ownership transition planning, leadership and management training, and strategic planning.
+The plan should consider all the dynamics inherent in a family business.
 In addition, every generation should possess a wealth creation mentality; without this mentality, a family business is likely doomed to the “shirtsleeves to shirtsleeves” cycle.

 Develop the next generation

+Transitioning a business from one generation to the next is a process, not a one-time event.
 Too many parents pass on the family business without passing on the knowledge and skills it took to create the business.
 There’s so much focus and attention paid to the assets of the business that the human element — preparing successors for leadership — is often lacking.
 Having a strong business balance sheet is irrelevant if the next generation isn’t equipped to run the business effectively.
-It’s important to invest the necessary time to ensure subsequent generations are sophisticated enough to do the job.
+Strong communication and effective processes in the form of updated governance and policy are essential to address changing roles and responsibilities within the family business.
+It’s important to invest the necessary time to ensure subsequent generations are prepared enough to do the job.

 Continuously reinvent the business

 Consider the buggy whip, a product that was in high demand back when it was necessary to prod horses along to travel from point A to point B. This technology became obsolete as soon as automobiles appeared in the late 19th century.
-Today, any line of business facing that kind of obsolescence — VCRs, typewriters, etc. — has come to be known as a “buggy whip.”
+Today, any line of business facing that kind of obsolescence — home phone lines, CDs, DVDs, etc., — have come to be known as a “buggy whip.”

 Don’t be a buggy whip.
 Conventional wisdom states that if you find that you’ve done the same thing the same way for five consecutive years, you’re likely going to fall behind.
 It’s important to allow your business to evolve with your customers’ needs.
 That kind of agility is what separates successful businesses from less successful ones.

 Your business is your livelihood — something you’ve been building for years.
-It’s important, then, to protect it and to ensure that subsequent generations understand just what they’re inheriting.
-John F. Kennedy once said, “To those whom much is given, much is expected.”
+Protect it and ensure that the next generations understand just what they’re inheriting.
+It’s been said, “To those whom much is given, much is expected.”
 Embracing this mentality can be the difference between becoming a successful fourth-generation business or perpetuating that doomed “shirtsleeves to shirtsleeves” family business cycle.

 Related Thinking